 “It’s 10 p.m.
 Do you know where your children are?”
-While this old PSA may seem outdated in today’s high tech world of cell phones and GPS, ironically, it may be more important than ever, especially on Prom Night.
+While this old PSA may seem outdated in today’s high tech world of cell phones and GPS, ironically, it may be more important than ever, especially on Prom night.
 And we might want to add, “Do you know what your children are doing?”

 Prom night.
-The thought evokes images of smiling teens, beautiful dresses, handsome, well-coiffed young men and proud parents with cameras.
+The evening evokes images of smiling teens, beautiful dresses, handsome, well-coiffed young men and proud parents with cameras.
 But how about images of hormonal, impulsive, and unsupervised teenagers?
-“On prom night, many parents tend to allow their teenagers 24 hours without much supervision.
-With this much time, kids tend to make bad decisions,” warns Lt.
-Chris Viland of the Solon Police Department.
+“On prom night, many parents tend to allow their teenagers 24 hours without much supervision,” warns Chris Viland, Solon, Ohio Chief of Police.
+“With this much time, kids tend to make bad decisions.”

 Parents are becoming more and more comfortable relying on cell phones for supervision of their teens.
 There’s a feeling that as long as they are in contact, their child is safe.
 Unfortunately, this is not always the case.
 While no parent wants to admit their own child might lie, teenagers are not always honest about where they are and what they are doing.

 On the other end, don’t be offended to receive this call.
 “This communication needs to happen,” states Viland.
 “Parents need to be honest with each other.
 Supervision and proper chaperoning are crucial for the safety of our kids, especially on prom night.”
 Even good kids make bad decisions.

 The Solon Police Department faces another big problem on prom night—parents who enable teenage drinking.
 There is a belief that teenagers are going to drink alcohol on prom night no matter what.
 Some parents feel that it would be safer for them to drink in a controlled environment (like their basement).
-“This is not the way to go,” emphasizes Lt.
-Viland.
+“This is not the way to go,” emphasizes Chief Viland.
 “Underage drinking is against the law,” he reminds us.
 Parents can be held both criminally and civilly liable if underage drinking occurs in their home.

 Teenagers can have fun without the use of alcohol and drugs.
 Parents must communicate that message.
-The High School administration can also help.
+The high school administration can also help.
 Most schools take this very seriously and are great about supervision and checking on the kids.
 Check with your school administrators, PTO, and post-prom committee find out what they are doing to chaperone your kids.

-Finally Lt.
-Viland emphasizes the most important thing parents can do.
+Chief Viland emphasizes the most important thing parents can do.
 “Parents must articulate clear expectations and acceptable standards of behavior.
 This is the best preventative measure they can take.
 It’s no guarantee—but it certainly helps.”